Drawing students develop skills in form rendering, detailed descriptions, and idea expression and gesture.

 Ready to Apply?

 Have you decided that our drawing concentration is right for you?
 Then it’s time to begin the admission process.
 Our drawing program maintains a policy of selective enrollment.
-Admission requires a review at the end of the spring term.
+Admission requires a review at the end of the Spring semester.